awslabs/open-data-docs/docs/noaa/noaa-ofs-pds/README.md

 *Special Case - Great Lakes*

-The GLOFS data, the Great Lakes, is not structured in the same way as the data is for the other OFS models.
-GLOFS is composed of the nowcasts and forecasts for the lakes Huron (lhofs), Michigan (lmofs), Ontario (loofs) and Superior (lsofs).
+The outputs from the two legacy LOOFS and LSOFS are not structured in the same way as the data for the other OFS models.
+The output files of each cycle are,

  - glofs.lOFS.fields.forecast.YYYYMMDD.tBBz.nc